Pastoral Award 2020 (updated Oct 2020)

 All non national system dairy farmers in Western Australia will be award free.
 This is because the Pastoral Industry Award 1998 ceased to operate as of 26 March 2011.
 The Pastoral Industry Award 1998 is no longer relevant, except for the purpose of determining entitlements such as sick leave and long service leave which accrued before 26 March 2011.

 Updated: you can also download a marked up version of the Pastoral Award with the relevant dairying sections and award classifications, highlighted in yellow.
 Do you have an ESKi folder?
-Replace the version in your folder with Pastoral Award 2010 (check your version).
+Replace the version in your folder with Pastoral Award 2020 (marked up – check your version).

 There must be a copy of the award at the workplace